Corrie Lothrop

-Corrie Dong Quan Lothrop (born March 26, 1992 in Wuhan, China) is an American artistic gymnast.
+Corrie Dong Quan Lothrop (born March 26, 1992, in Wuhan, China) is a former American artistic gymnast.
 She was an alternate for the United States' 2008 Olympic women's gymnastics team.
 She was adopted from China at age two.
 Corrie trained with Kelli Hill at her gym, Hill's Angels, which also produced Olympians Dominique Dawes, Elise Ray, and Courtney Kupets.
-She previously trained at her family gym, Yellow Jackets Gymnastics, in Middleton, MA.
+She previously trained at her family gym, Yellow Jackets Gymnastics, in Middleton, Massachusetts.
 She was signed to the University of Utah for the 2010 season.

 Junior career

 Corrie first qualified to Junior International Elite, after switching to Hill's Gymnastics in 2005.
 She skipped the US Classic with a minor injury.
 At her first nationals, Corrie placed third on vault, and sixth all-around, earning a spot on the National Team.
 She was chosen for a training camp with other Pan American gymnasts, but was then injured.
 Corrie competed at her first international meet in 2007, at the Gymnix International, where she won vault and three other bronze medals.
-Corrie then unfortunately suffered an ankle injury that affected her performance at the US National Championships, but she did make her second national team.
+Corrie then suffered an ankle injury that affected her performance at the US National Championships, but she did make her second national team.